-Course Entry Level Length of study Exit Level GE Beginners Beginner 12 weeks Elementary GE Elementary Elementary 12 weeks Pre Intermediate GE Pre Intermediate Pre Intermediate 12 weeks Intermediate GE Intermediate Intermediate 12 weeks Upper Intermediate GE Upper Intermediate Upper Intermediate 12 weeks Advanced students pass smoothly through all five levels within a 65-week period including 5 weeks break.
+Course Entry Level Length of study Exit Level GE Beginners Beginner 12 weeks Elementary GE Elementary Elementary 12 weeks Pre Intermediate GE Pre Intermediate Pre Intermediate 12 weeks Intermediate GE Intermediate Intermediate 12 weeks Upper Intermediate GE Upper Intermediate Upper Intermediate 12 weeks Advanced

+You may progress through the course as you successfully complete each level.
+However, you should be aware that due to the complexities inherent to learning a new language, very few students pass smoothly through all five levels within a 65-week period including 5 weeks break.
 It is likely that you may need to repeat one or more levels to gain the degree of proficiency required to move to the next level.
 Ultimately, rates of progress vary from student to student and the information here provides a general overview of the course only.